neondatabase/neon/docs/rfcs/038-aux-file-v2.md

 With the add of sparse keyspaces, we also modified the compaction code to accommodate the fact that sparse keyspaces do not have every single key stored in the storage.

 * L0 compaction: we modified the hole computation code so that it can handle sparse keyspaces when computing holes.
 * Image layer creation: instead of calling `key.next()` and getting/reconstructing images for every single key, we use the vectored get API to scan all keys in the keyspace at a given LSN.
 Image layers are only created if there are too many delta layers between the latest LSN and the last image layer we generated for sparse keyspaces.
+The created image layer always cover the full aux key range for now, and could be optimized later.

 ## Migration